arjun-menon/alteza/ideas.md

 - [x] Implement a `skip` config var.
 - [x] Document most built-in functions.
 - [x] Obsidian style Wiki Links.
+- [x] A `page` object exposed for each PyPage file.
+YAML fields and post-processing fields (gathered with `getModuleVars`) captured and injected into this object with `setattr`.
+- [x] Document all built-in functions, and config fields (like the `skip` config var), etc.

 ---